ncnhatanh96/neurotest/README.md

 Introduction
 -----------------
-This flask app is created for interview purpose.
-It will receive location address through HTTP request and calculate distance between MKAD and that address.
+This flask will receive location address through HTTP request and calculate distance between MKAD and that address.

 Setup
 -----------------